Slaviša Jokanović: Thailand, Bulgaria and Spain

-On 28 February 2012, Muangthong United F.C. introduced Jokanović as their new head coach, and he signed a one-year contract with an option for a further two years.
+On 28 February 2012, Muangthong United introduced Jokanović as their new head coach, and he signed a one-year contract, with an option for a further two years.
 In his first and only season, he led the team to the third Thai Premier League title in their history, going undefeated in the process.

-In mid-July 2013, Jokanović replaced Nikolay Mitov as manager of Bulgarian team PFC Levski Sofia.
+In mid-July 2013, Jokanović replaced Nikolay Mitov as manager of Bulgarian team Levski Sofia.
 He was relieved of his duties in October, due to poor results, but club supporters claimed that he should have been given time to change things around.

-On 5 May 2014, Spain's Hércules CF appointed Jokanović as coach until the end of the season, replacing Quique Hernández who had been sacked with the team in last place in the Segunda División table.
+On 5 May 2014, Hércules appointed Jokanović as coach until the end of the season, replacing Quique Hernández, who had been sacked with the team in last place in the Segunda División table.
 He only managed one win in his five matches in charge, in an eventual relegation.

 Watford

 On 7 October 2014, Jokanović was appointed on a short-term contract at the helm of English Championship club Watford, their fourth coach in five weeks.
-Under his leadership, the Hornets were promoted to the Premier League with one match to spare, sealing it with a 2–0 win at Brighton & Hove Albion on 25 April 2015 for their 15th win in 20 matches; the team was also minutes away from winning the league title in the final match, but conceded an injury-time equaliser to Sheffield Wednesday that allowed AFC Bournemouth to overtake them.
+Under his leadership, the Hornets were promoted to the Premier League with one match to spare, sealing it with a 2–0 win at Brighton & Hove Albion on 25 April 2015 for their 15th win in twenty matches; the team was also minutes away from winning the league title in the final match, but conceded an injury-time equaliser to Sheffield Wednesday that allowed Bournemouth to overtake them.
 On 5 June, after failing to agree to a new deal, Jokanović left and was replaced by Quique Sánchez Flores.

 Maccabi Tel Aviv

 On 14 June 2015, Jokanović was appointed as coach of Maccabi Tel Aviv.
-On 25 August, he led the club to the group stage of the UEFA Champions League for the first time in 11 years, after ousting FC Basel on the away goals rule.
+On 25 August, he led the club to the group stage of the UEFA Champions League for the first time in eleven years, after ousting Basel on the away goals rule.

 Fulham

 Jokanović lasted just over six months in the role before he elected to return to the Championship, joining Fulham on 27 December 2015 as head coach.
-After avoiding relegation by 11 points, he achieved his target of a top six position for his first full season at Craven Cottage.
+After avoiding relegation by eleven points, he achieved his target of a top six position for his first full season at Craven Cottage.
 He was the EFL Championship Manager of the Month for April 2018 after taking 16 points from 18, having won the same award for Watford three years earlier; his compatriot forward Aleksandar Mitrović took the players' equivalent.

 Jokanović led Fulham to promotion by beating Aston Villa 1–0 at Wembley Stadium on 26 May 2018 in the play-off final.
-On 14 November, however, after seven consecutive winless results and with the team ranking last, he was dismissed and replaced by Claudio Ranieri.
+On 14 November, however, after seven consecutive winless results, and with the team ranking last, he was dismissed and replaced by Claudio Ranieri.

 Al-Gharafa

-On 16 June 2019, Jokanović was appointed at Qatari club Al-Gharafa SC, on a two-year deal.
+On 16 June 2019, Jokanović was appointed at Qatari club Al-Gharafa, on a two-year deal.
 He was nominated for Manager of the Season in his first year in the Stars League.